Join Our Team

 - High school graduate or GED

-- Excellent interpersonal presentation and analytical skills
+- Excellent interpersonal, teamwork and communication skills

-- Increased noise
+- Increased noise-barking dogs

-- Interactions with all types of people/personalities
+- Working with all sizes of dogs

 About Guide Dogs of America